Your complete guide to Indianapolis for families

 Where to stay in Indianapolis

 For extraordinary service and views, you can’t go wrong with the J.W.
 Marriott.
 It’s also just across the street from the Indiana State Museum and the Eiteljorg Museum.
 For the best views, pick a high floor.
 These rooms are probably best for families of 4 or smaller – would be great for a mother/daughter getaway, too!
 Check rates HERE.

 Looking for unique accommodation?
 Try a train car room at Crowne Plaza Downtown Indy.
 This hotel is part of the former Union Station and allows you to sleep on a train that’s parked inside the hotel!
-Check rates HERE.
+Check current rates for the Crowne Plaza.

 Have you been to Indianapolis?
 What kind of kid-friendly activities do you recommend?

 ** My stay was hosted by Visit Indy.
 As always, all opinions are my own.
 Post contains affiliate links. **